The world’s appetite is changing, and the agriculture industry is struggling to keep up. Can technology help?

 The Internet of Things in Agriculture

 According to BI data, the United States currently leads the world in IoT smart agriculture.
-THe country produces 7,340 kgs of cereal per hectare of farmland, compared to the global average of 3,851 kilograms of cereal per hectare.
+The US produces 7,340 kgs of cereal per hectare of farmland, compared to the global average of 3,851 kilograms of cereal per hectare.
 That number is, in part, thanks to the farmers’ use of drones, sensors, and smart tractors among others to track production and increase yields.
-These IoT device installations for agricultural purposes will increase from 30 million in 2015 to 75 million in 2020.
+These IoT device installations for agricultural purposes will increase from 30 million in 2015 to 75 million by 2020.
 The estimated amount of data points to be generated by a farm per day will reach approximately 3,500,000 by 2034, as compared to 250,000 in 2016.

 Current Platforms for Smart Agriculture